 Businesses that want to apply, should check if the following conditions are met:

-1. Have you had any taxable turnover in Norway during the last year?
+1. Has the enterprise had any taxable turnover in Norway during the last year?

-If so, you must register in the VAT register in the regular manner and claim your input VAT over the regular VAT returns – and not to forget; pay the output VAT you have/should have charged on your Norwegian turnover.
+If so, the enterprise must register in the VAT register and claim input VAT over the regular VAT returns – and not to forget; pay the output VAT you have charged on the Norwegian turnover.

-2. Are the goods/services used within your enterprise?
+2. Are the goods/services used within the enterprise?

-You can only claim a VAT refund if the goods and services you have acquired are used within your own enterprise.
-If they are resold, you are carrying out VAT liable activities in Norway which means that you are obliged to register for VAT.
+You can only claim a VAT refund if the acquired goods and services are used within the enterprise.
+If they are resold, this would mean that the enterprise is carrying out VAT liable activities in Norway which again triggers VAT registration.

-3. Would you have been liable for VAT registration in Norway?
+3. Would the enterprise have been liable for VAT registration in Norway?

-4. Would the VAT have been deductible had your enterprise been VAT registered in Norway?
+4. Would the VAT have been deductible had the enterprise been VAT registered in Norway?

 The VAT refund arrangement only comprises deductible acquisitions.
 Examples of non-deductible goods and services are catering, business entertainment, remunerations to enterprise owners and employees, construction or maintenance of property that covers a housing or welfare need, etc.

-You apply by completing the tax office’s RF-1032 form.
-The form must be completed in English or one of the Scandinavian languages, and this must be submitted by regular mail.
+In order to apply, the tax office’s RF-1032 form must be completed.
+The form must be in English or one of the Scandinavian languages, and this must be submitted by regular post.

-It is not necessary to submit original invoices with the applications.
+The application form must be an original copy, but is not necessary to submit original invoices with the application.
 Prints from an electronic accounting system will suffice.

-A certificate from a local public authority, proving that you are a registered business, must follow the applications.
+A certificate from a local public authority, proving that you are a registered business, must follow the application.

-If you apply through an agent, you will also need a letter of attorney.
+If you apply through an agent, you will also need a letter of attorney that covers the assignment.